Ekkehard

-Ekkehard (and Eckardt, Eckard, Eckart, Eckhardt, Ekkehart) is a German given name.
+Ekkehard (and Eckard, Eckhard, Ekkehart) is a German given name.
 It is composed of the elements ekke "edge, blade; sword" and hart "brave; hardy".
-Variant forms include Eckard, Eckhard, Eckhart, Eckart.
+Variant forms include Eckhart and Eckart.
 The Anglo-Saxon form of the name was Ecgheard, possibly attested in the toponym Eggerton.

 Middle Ages

 It was the name of five monks of the Abbey of Saint Gall from the tenth to the thirteenth century: